Dakotah Lambert

 Interests

-I received a PhD from Stony Brook University for my work in Mathematical Linguistics.
-Through algebraic and logical analysis, I aim to understand the structures that arise in communication between and among humans and computers, including natural languages (human–human communication), programming languages (human–computer communication), and signaling protocols (computer–computer communication).
+My work lies at the intersection of theoretical computer science, abstract algebra, and linguistics.
+Using connections between formal logic, finite automata, and algebra, I study the structures that arise in communication between and among humans and computers, including natural languages (human–human communication), programming languages (human–computer communication), and signaling protocols (computer–computer communication).
 Parameterization and decomposition of these systems arise out of their structure and inform mechanisms for recognition and learning.
 I have also applied these techniques to pattern-learning by neural networks, which provides insight and explainability for such models.

 Projects